TeodorDelibasic/Tetris/README.md

 # Tetris

-Implementation of the Tetris video game with speed scrollbar and highscore tracker among other functionalities
+Implementation of the classic Tetris video game with speed scrollbar and highscore tracker among other functionalities

 ![Preview](Tetris.png)